asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-3/lesson-4/_index.md

 # Lesson 4: What is the Poison Pill message and how to work with it.

-In this lesson, we will consider the `PoisonPill()` message and how it differs from the `Stop()` message.
+In this lesson, we will consider the `PoisonPill` message and how it differs from the `Stop` message.

-`Stop()` and `PoisonPill()` messages used to terminate the actor and stop the message queue.
+`Stop` and `PoisonPill` messages used to terminate the actor and stop the message queue.
 Both of these messages force the actor to stop processing incoming messages, and send a stop message to all of its child actors, and wait until they are finished.
-Then, send our code a message `Stopped()` that signals the actor's complete shutdown.
+Then, send our code a message `Stopped` that signals the actor's complete shutdown.
 Keep in mind that all future messages sent to our actor's address will be forwarded to dead letters mailbox.

+`Stop` will stop the actor immediately, ignoring if there are other user messages present in the mailbox.
+`PoisonPill` is a **user-level message** that is placed on the mailbox queue. and processed in order just like any other user message.
+So you can use that to gracefully stop an actor after all existing messages have been processed.

-Let's see how we can send a message `PoisonPill()` to our actor `PlaybackActor()`.
+Let's see how we can send a message `PoisonPill` to our actor `PlaybackActor`.

-Let's open our project and add the sending of the message `PoisonPill()` to the class `Program()`.
-You can do it with the help of
+Let's open our project and add the sending of the message `PoisonPill` to the class `Program`.
+You can do it with the help of `Poison()` method

 ```csharp
 system.Root.Poison(pid);